 Brad is responsible for managing the community input, design, and construction of landscape and infrastructure improvements, including the Spicket River Greenway, Merrimack Riverwalk Trail, Bradford Rail Trail, and community and schoolyard garden sites.
 He is overseeing GWL's expanding role in supporting low-impact development (LID) practices and economic development in the city and implementing Lawrence's Open Space and Recreation Plan.
 Brad most recently worked as a Project Coordinator for Cabot, Cabot & Forbes in Boston, MA where he coordinated the firm’s build to suit projects, leasing of existing properties and prepared feasibility studies for multifamily housing development.
 Previously he worked as a Landscape Designer on park projects in Boston as well as large commercial and institutional projects in Russia and Pakistan and as a Land Protection and Conservation Associate with The Nature Conservancy.
-Brad holds a BA in Urban Planning and Political Science from Miami University and a Masters in Landscape Architecture from University of Massachusetts.
+Brad holds a BA in Urban Planning and Political Science from Miami University and a Masters in Landscape Architecture from University of Massachusetts, Amherst.
 Contact Brad at bbuschur @ groundworklawrence.org or ext.
 7003.

-Maria joined the team of GWL as a LISC AmeriCorps member in September 2010 and became the Healthy Living Programs Manager in the fall 2012.
-She is currently managing the development and implementation of a series of healthy living workshops for the Lawrence community, is working to strengthen the growing community gardener network, and expanding the city's tree canopy through GreenStreets and other tree plantings.
-Originally from the Dominican Republic, Maria moved to New York in 1993 and six years later to Lawrence, where she received her Associate’s degree in Psychology and Social Work from Northern Essex Community College and then completed a B.S. in Psychology at UMass Lowell.
+Maria joined the team of GWL as a LISC AmeriCorps member in September 2010 and became the Healthy Living Programs Manager in 2012.
+She manages the development and implementation of a series of healthy living workshops, is working to strengthen the growing community gardener network, and expanding the city's tree canopy through GreenStreets and other tree plantings.
+Originally from the Dominican Republic, Maria moved to New York in 1993 and six years later to Lawrence, where she received her Associate’s degree in Psychology and Social Work from Northern Essex Community College and then completed a B.S. in Psychology at the University of Massachusetts, Lowell.
 Maria is a passionate and committed member of the Lawrence community and says she loves to work with children “because they are the future.”
-When she is not at the Groundwork office, she is a volunteer at Lawrence CommunityWorks.
+When she is not at the Groundwork office, she is a volunteer at Lawrence CommunityWorks and serves on the Board.
 Contact Maria at mnatera @ groundworklawrence.org or ext.
 7006.

-The Groundwork Lawrence Green Team is a year-round program that offers part-time, paid employment for 10 - 20 Lawrence high school students each year.
+The Groundwork Lawrence Green Team is a year-round program that offers part-time, paid employment for 40 Lawrence high school students each year.
 Members learn about and lead local environmental and healthy community initiatives, conduct research, grow food, raise awareness, challenge their peers to do community service and participate in hands-on improvement projects throughout the city.
 The program is intended to promote the protection and restoration of Lawrence’s critical ecological systems, natural resources and public health by engaging teens in advocacy and service-learning focused on the community’s parks, streets, gardens, waterways and vacant open spaces.
 The Green Team program has dual goals: to prepare Lawrence’s youth for a lifetime of environmental and healthy community leadership, and to invest in Lawrence’s future capacity to improve its physical environment.